ArunRao1997/Search_engine/README.md

 Trie is also known as the digital tree or prefix tree.
 The position of a node in the Trie determines the key with which that node is connected.

-We use set data structure for occurrence list.
+I used set data structure for occurrence list.

 When index is found in Tries, the program will return a list of files that contains search words